sunil-1510/finstackk-user-manual/README.md

 - In FinStackk, integrating with QuickBooks can provide you with a more comprehensive financial management solution, allowing them to track their finances, invoices, expenses all at one time.

 - Integration of QuickBooks with FinStackk can help your businesses improve their financial operations and make informed financial decisions.

+- You can easily export QuickBooks (QB) files from FinStackk in various formats such as PDF, CSV, and Excel.
+This allows you to conveniently generate and save your financial data in formats that best suit your needs for reporting, analysis, or integration with other systems.

 - By integrating with QuickBooks, your businesses can automate financial tasks and reduce the likelihood of errors or inconsistencies in their financial records which saves you time.